JasonWurunfei/fake_ins/README.md

 ## What is this about?

-​		This is just a perfect practice project for anyone who is interested in using Django to develop web application.
+​		This is just a perfect practice project for anyone who is interested in using Django to develop web applications.
 Meanwhile, get use to the Github way of collaboration in a opensource project.

 ## why Instagram?